illinois-cs415/illinois-cs415.github.io/_old_assignments/mp2.md

 <img src="https://github.com/illinois-cs415/illinois-cs415.github.io/blob/mp2-sp24-update/img/assignments/mp2/pursuer%20tutorial/step9d.png" alt="drawing" width="600"/>

-In the viewport, click on your AI Character and specify the default "AIState" as 'Roam'.
-Default states are unique to each character, so you can create multiple AI characters, some with the default set to Roam and some with the default set to Chase Player.
+In the viewport, click on your Pursuer and specify the default "AIState" as 'Roam' in Details.
+Note that the default state is unique to each instance, so you can add multiple Pursuers to your map, some with the default set to Roam and some with the default set to Chase Player.

 <img src="https://github.com/illinois-cs415/illinois-cs415.github.io/blob/mp2-sp24-update/img/assignments/mp2/pursuer%20tutorial/step9e.png" alt="drawing" width="800"/>

 ### Step 9: Add Pawn Sensing
-In the 'BP_Pursuer' blueprint, select Add > PawnSensing in the Components tab on the top left.
-See below for how the component hierarchy should look in 'BP_Pursuer' after this step.
+In the Components panel of `BP_Pursuer`, add a "PawnSensing" element.
+See below for how the component hierarchy should look in `BP_Pursuer` after this step.

 <img src="https://github.com/illinois-cs415/illinois-cs415.github.io/blob/mp2-sp24-update/img/assignments/mp2/pursuer%20tutorial/step3.png" alt="drawing" width="400"/>

 Pawn sensing allows the character to see and hear within a specified radius and angle.
-Look at the events that can be triggered with Pawn Sensing and see which one can be used to trigger a chase event when the Pursuer sees the player.
+Hint: Look at the events that come with Pawn Sensing and find the one that is triggered when the Pursuer sees the player.
+Think about how you might use this to call a Chase event.

 ### Note on Behavior Trees
 Alternatively, students may implement AI Characters using Behavior Trees in Unreal.
 There are many resources available online for how to use Behavior Trees.
 And here are a few slides on [Using AI in Unreal](https://docs.google.com/presentation/d/1tsbdJHC0r5w-sF30vuK8PuOIJsRZvvv3xJhFrFzT600/edit?usp=sharing).
-However, this feature is more high-level and may be tougher to debug, so if you feel more comfortable working with blueprints, we recommend simply calling the Roam and Chase events from within the Pursuer blueprint.
+However, this feature is more high-level and may be tougher to debug, so if you feel more comfortable working with blueprints, we recommend simply calling events from within the Pursuer blueprint.

 ### Additional Resources